lognoz/form-async/README.md

 ## Callbacks

 ### before
 A pre-request callback function that can be use to validate data before it is sent.
-Must return `true` to establish ajax request.

 ```js
 $( "form" ).async( {